xbeat/Machine-Learning/README.md

 Introduction to Logging in Python

 Logging is a powerful tool for tracking events in your Python programs.
 It offers significant advantages over using print() statements for debugging and monitoring.

+## Speeding Up Python Programs with Short-Circuit Evaluation

+Understanding Short-Circuit Evaluation in Python

+Short-circuit evaluation is a fundamental optimization technique in programming where the second argument of a logical operation is only evaluated if the first argument does not suffice to determine the final result, significantly improving performance in complex operations.

 ## Introduction to Fine-tuning Large Language Models (LLMs) Using Python